 The Keyword Analyzer (available only with a paid subscription) provides a deeper analysis on up to 1,000 keywords at a time.
 You can use this feature to refresh metrics at any time to see if any SERP Features or top competitors for a keyword have changed since SEMrush’s last update.

-To add keywords to the Keyword Analyzer, highlight an individual keyword or group from your table and select the green “Add to Keyword Analyzer” button.
+To add keywords from Keyword Magic Tool to the Keyword Analyzer, highlight an individual keyword or group from your table and select the green “Add to Keyword Analyzer” button.

 Top Competitors, Average Difficulty, and SERP Features will be listed only after clicking on the Update Metrics button.
 Once clicked, you will be able to see the list of snippets that are in the top 10 results on the SERP for the keyword at that given time.
 The Update Metrics button allows you to refresh the metrics on any individual keyword in real time.